Phyllis J. Wilson

 Phyllis J. Wilson is an American retired military officer, nurse, and nonprofit executive.
 She served as the Command Chief Warrant Officer of the United States Army Reserve from 2012 to 2015.
-She is the president of the Military Women's Memorial Foundation.
+Since 2019, she has served as president of the Military Women's Memorial Foundation.
 Wilson was inducted into the Army Women's Foundation Hall of Fame and the U.S. Veterans Hall of Fame.

 Education

 Wilson has two bachelor of science degrees, one in nursing and one in sociology and German, from Excelsior University.
 She also earned three associate of science degrees.
 She earned a Master of Science degree in management from Webster University.
 She attended the Defense Language Institute for German and Spanish and graduated from the Defense Strategic Debriefer Course.
 In 2008, Wilson graduated from the Warrant Officer Senior Staff Course.
 She completed the program for Advanced Security Studies at the George C. Marshall European Center for Security Studies in Garmisch, Germany in 2009.
 She also earned a certificate in nonprofit management from Duke University.